 Schools for Dyslexia

-Many schools for dyslexia are very expensive.
+If you’ve been researching options, you’ve likely found that many schools for dyslexia are very expensive.
 Having run a specialized brick-and-mortar school for struggling learners in Madison, Wisconsin for 8 years before founding Wings to Soar Online Academy in 2011, I definitely understand the costs involved in providing the low student to teacher ratio with specially trained teachers.

-Part of the reason I shifted online is because I had had parents in over a dozen cities as I spoke and consulted around the country hearing about my school and saying, I wish your school were here.
+Part of the reason I shifted online is that I had had parents in over a dozen cities as I spoke and consulted around the country hearing about my school and saying, I wish your school were here.
 In many parts of the country, there are no schools for dyslexia nearby as an option.
 I actually had a family call from across the country considering moving to have their children attend our school.
 But for most families searching for a school that specializes in dyslexia, moving across the country is simply not an option.
 Because we are a hybrid homeschool and online school we can serve students anywhere they have internet access.
-In fact, we currently serve students in over 40 states and 8 foreign countries.
+In fact, we currently serve students in over 40 states and 10 foreign countries.

 Some students truly do need one-to-one dyslexia tutoring in-person.

 I’m finding that for students who actually engage with the combination of online reading intervention programs we put together for their Path to Success™ Personalized Learning Plan about an hour each school day, we are getting 1 ½-3 years reading gains within the first school year.
 This is better results than I was able to get most of the time in my many years of Orton-Gillingham tutoring.
 I suspect this was largely because most families could only afford to do tutoring 1-3 times per week which just doesn’t provide the time needed.
 But the engaging nature of the quality computer programs we’ve chosen helps, as does the variety the student encounters using our approach.